chandc/UdaConnect/README.md

 # Run the application

 To run the application, we can open a browser and point to the URL http://localhost:30000/ and reach the following user interface.
-Clicking at individual name will show that person's connection(s) at specified time range and geographical proximity.
+Clicking at an individual name will show that person's connection(s) at specified time range and geographical proximity.

 ![UdaConnect-App](docs/UdaConnect-App.png)